Designing patchy interactions to self-assemble arbitrary structures

 We next consider the tetravalent PP assembly.
 One of the most popular models for the study of tetravalent systems is the Kern-Frenkel (KF) potential~\cite{kern2003fluid}, which is a square-well potential with angular dependence (see Supp.
 Mat.).
 The thermodynamic and crystallizability of the model have been well characterized~\cite{romano2011crystallization,rovigatti2018simulate}, and have highlighted the difficulty of obtaining nucleations of a pure crystal due to the many kinetic traps represented by competing structures.
-Due to the discontinous nature of the potential, the Monte Carlo (MC) method is commonly employed to study its assembly~\cite{miller_exploiting_2010,rovigatti2018simulate,Noya_Zubieta_Pine_Sciortino_2019}.
-Previous studies have shown the nucleation process to be very similar between MD and MC simulations, because the dynamics in the melt is not significantly different between MD and MC integrators (as long as the MC trial displacements are small)~\cite{romano2011monte}.
-We adopt this method in the following.
+Due to the discontinuous nature of the potential, the Monte Carlo (MC) method is commonly employed to study its assembly~\cite{miller_exploiting_2010,rovigatti2018simulate,Noya_Zubieta_Pine_Sciortino_2019}.
+In the following, we hence adopt MC to identify alternative stable or metastable structures competing with the desired target tetravalent lattice.

 We seek the assembly of the cubic diamond (DC) lattice, probably the most sought-after crystal for photonic applications~\cite{ho1990existence}.
 Systems that can assemble DC lattice are almost inevitably found to be also able to assemble into hexagonal diamond (HD) lattice~\cite{romano2011crystallization}, resulting in imperfect crystals with defects and stacking faults.
 We adopted a tetrahedral PP design ($N_{\rm p} = 4$), and we looked for solutions that color an 8-particle unit cell of DC but cannot color a 8-particle unit cell of HD.
 Even in this case, our SAT solver showed that any PP solution that satisfies 8-particle DC cell can also assemble a 32-particle HD unit cell.
 A strategy to avoid the HD lattice in this case is to employ a larger unit cell for the DC.
 We hence used a larger 16-particle unit cell of a DC lattice and scanned a range of combinations of $N_{\rm s} > 8$ and $N_{\rm c}$.
 For each solution that we obtained for a given $N_s$ and $N_c$, we checked with the SAT solver if it can assemble into a 32-particle HD unit cell.
 The solution with the smallest $N_{\rm s}$ that we found to be able to form DC and not form 32-particle HD cell had $N_{\rm s} = 9$ and $N_{\rm c} = 31$, and it successfully nucleated the DC lattice in a Kern-Frenkel PP~\cite{romano2011crystallization} simulation (Fig.~\ref{fig_simulation}b), which was done with $495$ particles split equally into $9$ PP species, at number density $0.2$ (corresponding to volume fraction $0.1$).
 We have also carried out simulations at $0.1$ number density with $2048$ particles, which also showed homogeneous nucleation of a DC lattice (shown in the Supp.
 Mat.).